YanisHerne/better-messages/README.md

 This contract has three messages.
 * "hello" takes in a "name" of type `string`, and returns a `string`.
 * "add" takes in two parameters of type `number` and returns a `number`.
-* "getTheme" takes no parameters and returns a union of the string literals "auto", "light", and "dark".
+* "getTheme" takes no parameters and returns a union of the string literals `"auto"`, `"light"`, and `"dark"`.

 #### Listen for messages:

-Use `onMessage` to register handlers for your defined messages by passing an object that has is any partial subset of your Contract.
+Use `onMessage` to register handlers for your defined messages by passing an object where the keys are names of the messages and the values are functions that match your Contract.
+You can also use an alternate syntax wherein only a single listener is instantiated, by passing two parameters, where the first parameter is the name of the message, and the second parameter is the listener callback.
 TypeScript automatically provides correct argument types and enforces return types, and your IDE will give you autocomplete and hover information.
-You can also use an alternate syntax wherein only a single listener is instantiated, by passing two parameters, where the first parameter is the name of the message, and the second parameter is the listener callback.
-Then, implement your message handlers in the receiving context:

 ```typescript
 // ./background.ts